dmaier-couchbase/cb-ts/README.md

 | 1.4           | Tag retrieval  | It should be possible to list all tags those are belonging to a measurement|
 | 1.5          | Filter by tags  | We need to be able to filter by tags|

-## Is there a standard
+## Is there a Standard

-Looking on other time series databases, the API looks as the following one:
+It does not look like it.
+Looking on another time series database, the API looks for instance as the following one:

 ### /write